Slackadays/Clipboard/README.md

     </a>
 </p>

-:sparkles::rocket: **Clipboard is the power tool that saves you time and effort.** 🏖️🌴
+:sparkles::rocket: **Save time and effort the easy way with Clipboard.** 🏖️🌴

 Before, you've always had to think about where exactly you want to move things, which multiplied your mental workload and made many scenarios totally impractical.